Gonorrhea

 • Thick, cloudy or bloody discharge from the penis

-• Pain when urinating or swollen testicles
+• Pain when you pee or swollen testicles

 In women, symptoms may include:

-• Pain or burning sensation when urinating
+• Vagina Pain or burning sensation when urinating

 • Heavy menstrual bleeding or bleeding between periods

-• Pain during sex
+• Pain when you have sex

 Maternal and Newborn Health Risks